EV Charging Hardware

 AC - Residential

 For an overnight charging (idol time of vehicle) window of approx. 8 to 10 hours, then (in most scenarios) an AC, single phase - 240V, 32A, 7.4kW station is quite satisfactory.
-User friendly added features include Solar integration, simple load management, longer cable options, and a Station App for visibility and scheduling management.
-Consider the Evnex stations.
+User friendly added features include Solar integration, simple Load Management, longer cable options, and a Station App for visibility and scheduling management.
+Consider the Evnex E2 stations.

 DC 40kW - Movable